blosavio/fastester/README.md

           </td>
           <td>
             <p>
-              Default setting causes html to be written to file with no line breaks. &nbsp;If set to <code>true</code> line breaks are inserted for readability, and for smaller version &nbsp;control diffs.
+              Default setting causes <span class="small-caps">html</span> to be written to file with no line breaks.
+If set to <code>true</code> line breaks are inserted for readability, and for smaller version &nbsp;control diffs.
             </p>
           </td>
         </tr>